-As the focus of this volume is on patients that do not have ESRD, patients under age 65 who were only eligible for Medicare due to ESRD were excluded.
-Most analyses restrict the sample to beneficiaries that did not have ESRD, either as of a certain date or for the entire calendar year.
-Additionally, analyses of timeto-event outcomes (e.g., mortality, hospitalization, rehospitalization, time to the performance of a laboratory test) often censored a patient at the start of ESRD, as well as at death, disenrollment from Parts A and B of Medicare, or upon switch to a Medicare Advantage plan.
-The start of ESRD was the date of first service from the CMS 2728 form.
+As the focus of this volume is on patients that do not have ESRD, Medicare patients under age 65 who were only eligible for Medicare due to ESRD were excluded.
+The Clinformatics[TM] Data Mart cannot be linked to the USRDS ESRD database due to licensing restrictions, so the identification of ESRD patients is from diagnosis and procedure codes from claims.
+Most analyses for both data sources restrict the sample to beneficiaries/plan members that did not have ESRD, either as of a certain date or for the entire calendar year.
+Additionally, analyses of time-to-event outcomes (e.g., mortality, hospitalization, readmission, time to the performance of a laboratory test) often censored a patient at the start of ESRD, as well as at death, or change in plan enrollment (for Medicare beneficiaries, the disenrollment from Parts A and B of Medicare, or switch to a Medicare Advantage plan and for Clinformatics[TM] patients, the end of plan participation as reported by the ELIGEND variable.
+The start of ESRD was the date of first service from the CMS 2728 form for Medicare patients and the date of the first claim with an ESRD diagnosis, outpatient dialysis procedure, or transplant hospitalization starting in 2004 for Clinformatics[TM] plan members.